gerasimou/EvoChecker/README.md

    * for Linux the env. variable name is LD_LIBRARY_PATH

-4) Follow the instructions in res / config.properties
+4) Follow the instructions in res/config.properties

 5) Run